MuhammedBasith/rork-simple-server/README.md

    curl -X POST -F "file=@archive.txt" https://<your server url>/upload
    ```

-## Deployment
-This server is deployed on Render at https://rork-simple-server.onrender.com.

-Note: Files uploaded to Render may not persist long-term without a paid plan or persistent disk.
-Contact Render support for details.

 ## Contributing
 Feel free to open issues or submit pull requests if you want to improve the server.